andy-maier/python-garbagetracker/docs/background.rst

     $ python
     >>> import gc
-    >>> gc.collect()   # Run full garbage collection to have a reference 0                  # No garbage objects collected initially (in this simple case)
+    >>> gc.collect()   # Run full garbage collection to have a reference 0                  # No objects collected initially (in this simple case)
     >>> obj = dict()
     >>> len(gc.get_referrers(obj))
     1                 # The dict object has one referrer (the 'obj' variable)